knative/func/docs/guides/quarkus.md

 Quarkus functions can be tested locally on your computer.
 The project contains tests which you can run.
-You do this as you would with any maven project.
+You do this as you would with any Maven project.

 ```
 ❯ mvn test